Origin

 Ecological Impact

+Listed as a Category I invasive species for central and south Florida by the Florida Invasive Species Council.
 Has invaded hammocks in south-central and south Florida, becoming a target of eradication by park managers.
 The fruit is relished by birds, which spread its seeds.
-Listed as a Category I invasive species by Florida Exotic Pest Plant Council.

 Description